ukyotachibana0/GTB/readme.md

 #### To configure GTB:

-GTB allows configuration in a JSON format.
-Primary keys in the JSON file include:
+GTB allows configuration using the JSON format, with essential keys incorporated in the JSON file as follows:

 | Key                                                          | Description                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |